 How Participants Prepare for the Sacred Mayan Journey

-Each leg of the Sacred Journey (a total of 18 miles) takes from 4 to 12 hours depending on the currents and condition of the open sea, and the participants spend the night on Cozumel before arriving back on the mainland in the middle of the next day.
+Each leg of the 18-mile Sacred Journey takes from 4 to 12 hours.
+Timing depends on the currents and condition of the open sea.
+That’s why participants spend the night on Cozumel before arriving back on the mainland in the middle of the next day.
 Knowledge of swimming is required and training is rigorous.
-Requiring a real commitment (including, for some, moving to the area in order to train), preparation takes place from 6am to 8am three times a week for four months.
+This adventure requires a real commitment.
+Some particpants move to the area in order to train.
+Physical preparation takes place from 6am to 8am three times a week for four months.

 Participants must be between 18 and 65.
-In 2014, 500 people, mostly Mexican but some international participants as well, signed up for this remarkable challenge.
-In the end, 370 people – 15 oarsmen had participated in every yearly event – made the journey and completed the round-trip.
+When I was a spectator a decade ago, 500 people, mostly Mexican but some international participants as well, signed up for this remarkable challenge.
+In the end, 370 people — 15 oarsmen had participated in every yearly event — made the journey and completed the round-trip.
 The eldest paddler was a 64-year-old woman from Veracruz.

 Captaining a Canoe is a Sacred Honor to the Maya